 - Bake for 15-18 minutes, until golden on top.
 If you don't brush top with egg it will not brown.)

-More Great Recipes from The Spice House Giveaway
+More Great Recipes featuring The Spice House

 Lime Water Ice by Souffle Bombay